Mago281/Matplotlib-Project/README.md

 Our analyses showed that the Capomulin and Ramicane drugs reduce the size of tumors best whilst the Propiva drug causes more harm than good.

 Capomulin would be the preferred drug.

+**Conclusion**
+Our analysis underscores the efficacy of Capomulin and Ramicane in tumor reduction, while cautioning against the usage of Propiva due to adverse effects.
+Capomulin emerges as the preferred treatment option based on our findings.